Aaron-Bopp/TIM/40_Evergreens/Tips for concentration.md

 ---
 created: 2021-05-02
 tags: node/evergreen
-sr-due: 2021-11-01
+sr-due: 2021-12-16
-sr-interval: 13
+sr-interval: 42
 sr-ease: 290
 ---

 #### [[Tips for concentration]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-Concentration is something that is required to most things done in today's society.
-Many things can cause a lack of concentration ranging from simple distraction to serious illness's like [[depression]] and [[neurodiversity]] like [[ADHD]].
-Here some ways that I have found to help concentrate
+Concentration is limited resource in the modern world.
+Cause for lack of concentration range from simple distraction, to illness's like [[depression]], to [[neurodiversity|neurodiverse]] minds.
+Here some ways that I have found to help concentrate:

 1. Interact with what you are trying to understand in more than one way.
 	- If you are reading: write notes/highlight, and/or have it read aloud while you read.